Monument to Giuseppe Gioachino Belli: Description

 The work was funded by public donations, an effort started in 1910 by Domenico Gnoli, Ferdinando Martini and Leone Caetani.
 A competition selected the design by Michele Tripisciano in 1911, and the monument was inaugurated in May 1913, for the 50th anniversary of the poet's death.
 The well-dressed poet with a top hat, a walking stick, and his right hand loiters on a reconstruction of Ponte Fabricio banister, recognizable by the presence of a typical four-faced hermes.
-Awkardly represented as aloof on a plinth, he affectionately gazes at his fellow pedestrians.
-Below is a low square plinth, with a relief with symbols of Rome: an allegorical figure of the river Tiber lying, the Capitoline Wolf feeding the twins; and on the rear, Romans gathered around "Pasquino". inscription bears the dedication To their poet G.G.
+Awkwardly represented as aloof on a plinth, he affectionately gazes at his fellow pedestrians.
+Below is a low square plinth, with a relief with symbols of Rome: an allegorical figure of the river Tiber lying, the Capitoline Wolf feeding the twins; and on the rear, Romans gathered around "Pasquino".
+An inscription bears the dedication To their poet G.G.
 Belli the People of Rome MCMXIII.
 The grotesque mask feeding the fountain represent Poetry and Satire, two features of Belli's work.
-The original monumnent incorporated a wooden walking stick, but this kept being stolen and has been replaced with a iron rod.
+The original monumnent incorporated a wooden walking stick, but this kept being stolen and has been replaced with an iron rod.